elos/documentation/data/transfer/protocol.md

 ##### Server

-The server responds with POSTs and DELETEs as necessary.
+The server responds with posts and deletes as necessary.

 #### Echo